 Note that the FGT sum rule is a fundamental principle in condensed matter physics and optics, particularly in the study of superconductors and other systems with collective excitations.
 It relates the frequency-integrated optical conductivity to the superfluid density, or to the missing spectral weight in a material transitioning to a condensed phase, such as a superconductor.

-In a superconductor, when the system transitions to the superconducting state below its critical temperature, the optical conductivity $\sigma(\omega) = \sigma_1(\omega) + i \sigma_2(\omega)$ (complex, with real part $\sigma_1$ describing absorption and imaginary part $\sigma_2$ related to the phase response) exhibits a gap.
-The normal-state Drude peak (centered at $\omega = 0$) collapses, and spectral weight is transferred to a delta function at $\omega = 0$, representing the infinite conductivity of the superfluid.
+In a superconductor, when the system transitions to the superconducting state below its critical temperature, the optical conductivity $\sigma(\omega) = \sigma_1(\omega) + i \sigma_2(\omega)$ which is a complex number, with real part $\sigma_1$ describing absorption and imaginary part $\sigma_2$ related to the phase response, exhibits a gap.
+The normal-state Drude peak which is centered at $\omega = 0$, would collapse, and the spectral weight is transferred to a delta function at $\omega = 0$, representing the infinite conductivity of the superfluid.